deanwampler/spark-scala-tutorial/README.markdown

 ### For more about Lightbend:

-* See [Lightbend Activator](http://lightbend.com/activator) to find other Activator templates.
 * See [Lightbend Reactive Big Data](http://lightbend.com/reactive-big-data) for more information about our products and services around Spark and Big Data.
 * See [Fast Data: Big Data Evolved](http://lightbend.com/fast-data) for more on my vision for stream-oriented architectures for Big Data.
 * See [Lightbend](http://lightbend.com) for information about the *Lightbend Reactive Platform*, training, and services.